efeelize/eng/kaiyan/dinner/questions_about_menu.md

 > 3)Can I start you two off with some water?
 Alright?
 So it's a lot of easy words but it might be a little bit confusing.this just means "Can I bring you some water first?"Right.
 Do you want water?
 If you want water, I'm going to bring that to you first.

 > 4)You might be used to this person being called a waiter.Yeah, female, waitress.
 But nowadays and the United States we often say "server".
 And this word goes for both male and female.Men and women can both be called servers.

+> 5)So a caterer /'ketərɚ/ could be a company or it could be one person, we don't know, and it doesn't really matter.
+The point is that they cater; they provide the food.And sometimes the drinks. so if you see waiters or servers at an event, they're probably part of a catering company.

 # 5.sashimi  /sɑ'shimi/ [n.生鱼片] & pan seared [adj.香煎的] & greasy [adj.油腻的] & oily /'ɔɪli/
 > 1)so pan seared, it means that you cooked the edges at a really high heat.Yes.
 So, it's in a pan and the searing part.
 Like you said, it's at high heat.
 So, it makes the outside cooked, but the inside is not cooked.And we see this often with like beef and tuna.